About Yavapai County

 State Highway and Transportation System

 Yavapai County is the fourth-largest county in Arizona and is located in the heart of the state.
-Yavapai County boasts a highly developed transportation infrastructure that supports its growing population and thriving economy.
-The county is outlined by two interstates (I-17 and I-40) as well as eight state highways.
-With a well-maintained network of roads, highways, and bridges, residents and businesses have convenient access to all areas of the country.
+It’s outlined by two interstates (I-17 and I-40) as well as eight state highways.
+With a well-maintained network of roads, residents and businesses have access to all areas of the county.

 1The Morrison Institute for Public Policy.
 (2008, June).
 Megapolitan: Arizona's Sun Corridor.
 Retrieved from http://www.america2050.org/2008/06/megapolitan-arizonas-sun-corri